|

 We believe that our Natural Wastewater Treatment plants or Constructed Ecosystems are far superior to the mechanical type of wastewater treatment systems that resolve wastewater treatment problems that occur naturally in the environment, without adding millions of gallons of chemicals and chlorine to the environment.

-To the extent that our Natural Wastewater Treatment plants or Constructed Ecosystems are man-made, and that what is provided by nature to be "natural" our Natural Wastewater Treatment plants or Constructed Ecosystems are, in fact, artificial wetlands.
-The benefit is that our Natural Wastewater Treatment plants or Constructed Ecosystems optimize what would have been artificial into a synergy that maximizes biology, geology and hydrology for specific wastewater problems at specific locations.
-Our Natural Wastewater Treatment plants or Constructed Ecosystems are the result of human engineering and not only provide superior results when compared with mechanical wastewater treatment plants, but do so with 50% to 70% fewer personnel to operate, and about 60% less expensive top operate, but are also far less prone to upset conditions that plague mechanical wastewater treatment plants.
+To the extent that our Natural Wastewater Treatment plants are man-made, and that what is provided by nature to be "natural" our Natural Wastewater Treatment plants are, in fact, artificial wetlands.
+The benefit is that our Natural Wastewater Treatment plants optimize what would have been artificial into a synergy that maximizes biology, geology and hydrology for specific wastewater problems at specific locations.
+Our Natural Wastewater Treatment plants or are the result of human engineering and not only provide superior results when compared with mechanical wastewater treatment plants, but do so with 50% to 70% fewer personnel to operate, and about 60% less expensive top operate, but are also far less prone to upset conditions that plague mechanical wastewater treatment plants.

 Best